 Our process groups tend to run at capacity so we always have a waiting list for new groups, which start once there are a sufficient number of interested participants.
 Also, new members are admitted to existing groups when current members complete their therapy.
 When adding a new member to a group, our therapists take good care to notify current members that a new person will be joining.
 Because group therapy members often need time to feel safe and secure with others, we take good care to prepare the group for new members.

 Our Process Group therapists are below.
 The best way to learn more or to see about joining a group is to email Josh Singh at email@example.com who coordinates these groups.
-Dominique Barnes-Walker and Darnell Motley are also Process Groups facilitators.
+Dominique Barnes-Walker, Darnell Motley, and Elena Vertti are also Process Groups facilitators.